tektoncd/triggers/docs/cel_expressions.md

 type Header map[string][]string
 ```

-i.e. the header is a mapping of strings, to arrays of strings, see the `match`
-function on headers below for an extension that makes looking up headers easier.
+i.e. the header is a mapping of strings, to arrays of strings, see the `canonicalMatch` function on header below for an extension that makes looking up headers easier.

 ### List of extension functions